nxp-mcuxpresso/mcuxsdk-doc/boards/MCX/frdmmcxe247/index.rst

 Release Notes
 *******************************************

-**This is an Early Access Release (EAR) for FRDM-MCXE247 developement board.
+**This is an Early Access Release (EAR) for FRDM-MCXE247 development board.
 It shall be used for pre-production development only.**

 Only drivers which has its example(s) in mcuxsdk/examples/_boards/frdmmcxe247/driver_examples folder were tested.